Norberto Rivera Carrera

-Norberto Rivera Carrera (born 6 June 1942) is a Mexican prelate of the Roman Catholic Church who was archbishop of Mexico City from 1995 to 2017.
+Norberto Rivera Carrera (born 6 June 1942) is a Mexican prelate of the Catholic Church who was archbishop of Mexico from 1995 to 2017.
 He was made a cardinal in 1998.
 He was Bishop of Tehuacán from 1985 to 1995.

 Early life and ministry

 Norberto Rivera Carrera was born in La Purísima, a small town in Tepehuanes Municipality, to Ramón Rivera Cháidez and Soledad Carrera; he has a sister who is a nun.
 His father immigrated to the United States to support the family.
 Rivera entered the seminary of Durango in 1955.
 He later studied at the Pontifical Gregorian University in Rome, where he obtained his licentiate in theology.
 He was ordained to the priesthood by Pope Paul VI on 3 July 1966.

 From 1967 to 1985, Rivera did pastoral work in Durango and Zacatecas while serving as a professor of dogmatic theology and the prefect of discipline at the Durango seminary.
 He also directed Social Communications for the Archdiocese of Durango, was the diocesan advisor to the Christian Family Movement, and taught ecclesiology at the Pontifical University of Mexico from 1982 to 1985.
 While at the Pontifical University, he founded the Movement for the Days of Christian Life.